Montana Labor Laws Guide

 Here, we can review the types of leave required, as well as those not required under Montana law.

-Defined under the federal Family and Medical Leave Act, some Montana employees may be eligible for up to 12 weeks of unpaid leave following significant life events.
+Family and medical leave — under the federal Family and Medical Leave Act, some Montana employees are eligible for up to 12 weeks of unpaid leave following significant life events.

 Some of the qualifying events making an employee eligible for the family medical leave include: